pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 * If your awk takes too long to run (10h or so) - Make sure you have the latest awk, and also you might want to think about parallelisation.

+* My solutions also work for files with more than one chromosome, so in some cases they are longer than needed for your exercise.
+I left it so on purpose.

 ### The exercise
 Identify the steps you need to do and what each step does.
 Open the hints if you get stuck.